Chapter 26:

 Rebecca nodded, went into the bathroom to change into her evening wear and then climbed under her covers.
 Just before she blew out the candle by her bed, she whispered, “Goodnight” so softly that David barely heard it.

-For weeks, Rebecca’s mind had been overwhelmed by doubts and questions, so much so that she had headaches every single day.
+For weeks, Rebecca’s mind had been overwhelmed by doubts, so many in fact that she had headaches every single day.

 Even when she had been left alone all day in their room, Rebecca’s mind hadn’t settled.